ScottArbeit/Grace/docs/Design and Motivations.md

 The vibe I got from those interactions - and I want to emphasize that this was _my_ takeaway, and that I do not speak for anyone else - was that 1) we're all still just mining for incremental improvements in Git; 2) we're getting tired of Git and whatever else we're using; and 3) we're not sure what could come next that would change that.

-That led me to sitting outside on my front porch in December, 2020 - still in pandemic lockdown, in the darkest month of the year - and starting to think about what _I_ would want in a version control system.
+That led me to sitting outside on my front porch in December, 2020 - still in pandemic lockdown, in the darkest month of a dark year - and starting to think about what _I_ would want in a version control system.

-It all started that first night with a few main themes:
+It all started that first night with a few themes:

 - It had to be easy-to-use.
 The pain of learning Git, and the continuing fear of it, has always been a sore spot for me, and, I know, for millions of others.
-- It had to be cloud-native, so it could take advantage of the cloud-scale computing that we're all used to in almost every other kind of software, and get away from using file servers.
+- It had to be cloud-native, so it could take advantage of the fast, cloud-scale computing that we're all used to in almost every other kind of software, and get away from using file servers.
-- It had to have live synchronization between client and server - I was thinking of the OneDrive sync client as a good model - as the basis for being able to build important new features.
+- It had to have live synchronization between client and server - I was thinking of the OneDrive sync client as a good example - as the basis for being able to build important new features.
-- It had to be fast.
-Really fast.
 - It had to fundamentally break away from Git.
 No "Git client but a different backend".
 No "New client, but Git for the storage layer."
 No "it should speak Git protocol".
-Maybe 12-15 projects over the years have tried various combinations of those, and none of them have ever taken any market share from Git.
-None of those seemed like a successful way to go.

 I just wanted to start with a blank sheet of paper, keep the things about Git that we all like, take advantage of modern cloud-native services, and get rid of the complexity.